Built in 1954, by Matton Shipyard Incorporated of Cohoes, New York (hull #307) as the LT-2095 for the United States Army.

 In 1976, she was struck from the Naval register.
 The tug was then acquired by the Marine Power and Equipment Company of Seattle, Washington.
 Where she was rebuilt for commercial service and renamed as the Marine Discoverer.

-In 1989, the tug was acquired by the Alaska Towboat Corporation of Klawock, Alaska.
+In 1989, the tug was sold.
 Where she was renamed as the Joseph R.